Stable Voting: Benefits of Stable Voting

 \section{Benefits of Stable Voting}

-In this section, we demonstrate some of the beneficial properties of Stable Voting.
-A \textit{profile} $\mathbf{P}$ is an assignment to each voter in an election of a ranking (possibly incomplete) of the candidates in the election.
+In this section, we discuss some of the beneficial properties of Stable Voting---as well as Simple Stable Voting, for which the properties also hold.
+A \textit{profile} $\mathbf{P}$ is an assignment to each voter in a finite electorate of a ranking (possibly incomplete) of the finitely many candidates in the election.
 A profile is \textit{uniquely weighted} if there are no distinct matches $A$ vs.~$B$ and $A'$~vs.~$B'$ with the same margin.
 Given a candidate $B$ in $\mathbf{P}$, let $\mathbf{P}_{-B}$ be the profile obtained from $\mathbf{P}$ by removing $B$ from all rankings.
 We use `SV' to abbreviate `Stable Voting'.

 \begin{proposition} Any profile $\mathbf{P}$ has at least one SV winner.
-Moreover, if $\mathbf{P}$ is uniquely weighted, then there is only one SV winner in $\mathbf{P}$. \end{proposition} \begin{proof} By induction on the number of candidates.
-Consider any candidate $B$ in $\mathbf{P}$.
-In $\mathbf{P}_{-B}$, there is some SV winner $A$ by the inductive hypothesis.
-Hence $A$ vs.~$B$ is a head-to-head match in $\mathbf{P}$ such that $A$ is an SV winner in $\mathbf{P}_{-B}$.
-Since there is some head-to-head match such that the first candidate wins after removing the second, there is an earliest (i.e., first or tied for first) such head-to-head match in the list of matches by descending margin.
+Moreover, if $\mathbf{P}$ is uniquely weighted, then there is only one SV winner in $\mathbf{P}$ (cf.~Footnote \ref{TiesNote}). \end{proposition} \begin{proof} By induction on the number of candidates.
+We claim there is some match $A$ vs.~$B$ in $\mathbf{P}$ such that $A$ is an SV winner in $\mathbf{P}_{-B}$, and $B$ does not defeat $A$ in the sense of Section \ref{StableVotingSection}.
+For contradiction, suppose not.
+Consider any candidate $B_1$ in $\mathbf{P}$.
+In $\mathbf{P}_{-B_1}$, there is an SV winner $B_2$ by the inductive hypothesis.
+By our supposition, $B_1$ defeats $B_2$.
+In $\mathbf{P}_{-B_2}$, there is an SV winner $B_3$ by the inductive hypothesis.
+By our supposition, $B_2$ defeats $B_3$.
+Continuing in this way, since there are only finitely many candidates, we obtain a list $B_k,\dots,B_n$ of candidates each of whom defeats the next such that $B_k=B_n$; but it is easy to see that such a list contradicts the definition of defeat.
+Now since there is some head-to-head match such that the first candidate wins after removing the second, and the second does not defeat the first, there is an earliest (i.e., first or tied for first) such match in the list of matches by descending margin.
 Hence there is at least one SV winner in $\mathbf{P}$.
-If $\mathbf{P}$ is uniquely weighted, there is a \textit{unique} first such head-to-head match in the list, so there is only one SV winner.\end{proof}
+If $\mathbf{P}$ is uniquely weighted, there is a \textit{unique} first such match in the list, so there is only one SV winner.\end{proof}

 The second part of Proposition \ref{QRLem} significantly undersells the power of SV to pick a unique winner.
 Figure \ref{ResolutenessFig} shows computer simulation results estimating the percentage of all linear profiles\footnote{A linear profile is a profile in which each voter submits a linear order of the candidates, disallowing ties.
 Simulations for non-linear profiles are of course also possible, as are simulations using non-uniform probability distributions on the set of profiles for a given number of candidates and voters.
 We will report on such simulation results in future work.} for a fixed number of candidates and voters in which a given voting method declares a tie between multiple winners, before any randomized tiebreaking.
 SV does much better than the other methods\footnote{For the version of IRV used in our simulations, see Footnote \ref{PUT}.
 We also tried a less standard version of IRV where if there are multiple candidates tied for the fewest first-place votes, \textit{all} are eliminated (unless this would eliminate all candidates).
 This leads to fewer ties than the more standard version of IRV, but SV still outperforms this version of~IRV.} at selecting a unique winner for profiles with around 5,000 voters or fewer.
 Moreover, for many other voting methods, for a fixed number of voters, the percentage of profiles producing a tie increases as we increase the number of candidates.
 Remarkably, for SV, the opposite happens: the percentage of profiles with a tie \textit{decreases} as we increase the number of candidates.